 Employment Outlook and Salary Information

 An associate's degree program in ultrasound technology is designed to prepare aspiring diagnostic medical sonographers to assist physicians in a variety of medical fields.
 Obstetrics is the most commonly-known area in which ultrasound technology is used, but ultrasound also helps physicians diagnose heart, abdominal, and vascular problems.

-The U.S. Bureau of Labor Statistics (BLS) expects employment for diagnostic medical sonographers to grow by 46% between 2012-2022, largely due to the healthcare demands of an aging population (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) expects employment for diagnostic medical sonographers to grow by 26% between 2014-2024, largely due to the healthcare demands of an aging population (www.bls.gov).
 The BLS also predicts that the biggest job growth will be in physicians' offices and at outpatient clinics.
-In May 2014, the BLS reported that the median annual salary for a diagnostic medical sonographer was $67,530.
+In May 2015, the BLS reported that the mean annual salary for a diagnostic medical sonographer was $70,880.

 Continuing Education Information

 Many employers require job candidates to obtain professional certification.
 The American Registry for Diagnostic Medical Sonography (ARDMS) offers exams in nine specialty areas.
 After passing the 3-hour, 170-question test in any specialty, the individual is certified as a Registered Diagnostic Medical Sonographer (RDMS), a Registered Diagnostic Cardiac Sonographer (RDCS) or a Registered Vascular Technologist (RVT).
 ARDMS also offers credentials in musculoskeletal sonography and in sonographic principles.